The Problem:

 Speak in front of all of the state lawmakers in your county!

 You can participate in your county’s legislative delegation hearings before the legislative session begins.
 At these meetings, all of the state legislators from your county are usually there, and you can speak to all of them at the same time for 2-3 minutes.
-It’s a good way for all of the state legislators in your county to hear your concerns about plastics and preemptions, before legislative session begins.
+It’s a good way for all of the state legislators in your county to hear your concerns about plastics, balloon releases, and preemptions, before legislative session begins.
 You most likely will need to sign up in advance to speak.
-Find out when your county delegation is meeting here.
-Make sure you fill out a form to speak beforehand and turn it in by the deadline.
 Thank you to 1000 Friends of Florida for keeping us up to date on opportunities to speak at delegation hearings.

 Rally your friends, neighbors, environmental clubs, and family members to speak.
 Ask your state lawmakers to make reduction of single-use plastics a legislative priority.
 You can also ask them to make repeal of plastic/foam preemptions a priority.